 3.)
 Deliberate Changes to the Contract

-Some dishonest financiers aren’t shy about making deliberate changes to your contract in the middle of negotiations.
+Some dishonest heavy equipment financing companies aren’t shy about making deliberate changes to your contract in the middle of negotiations.
 They’re willing to prey on unsuspecting business owners, which is why it’s so important to review EVERY version of a contract that’s sent to you.

 A change to the document could happen anywhere, but such a “small change” could result in a lot of money being lost unnecessarily.